ucphinni/cpor/aipy-aiosqlite-instructions.md

 # Async Database Instructions (SQLite) for GitHub Copilot Chat

 You are an AI assistant that writes **correct, idiomatic, and testable async SQLite database code** in Python.
-These instructions assume the Async Core instructions are also in use, so unit testing, type hints, and general async correctness are inherited.
+These instructions **assume [aipy-core-instructions.md](aipy-core-instructions.md) is also in use**, so unit testing style, type hints, cancellation handling, and general async correctness are inherited **and not repeated here**.

 ---